 Stories of the Earth, even of the Universe, are in the places we inhabit.
-Epochal truths are revealed and can be perceived when we take time to observe and participate in our natural heritage.
+When we take time to observe and participate in our natural heritage, epochal truths are revealed and can be perceived.
 Exploring the patterns and habits of plants, animals, geology, water and energy in all life around us expands our awareness of belonging to a greater whole.

 “The more attuned we are to the beauties of the world, the more we come to life and take joy in it.” ~ Yi-Fu Tuan